©1972 Warner Bros. Inc. All rights reserved.

 The audio transfer is not wonderful either.
 There are moments when the background noise is so overpowering one must turn down the volume.
 But with a camera change, suddenly the volume is under control again, forcing the volume to be increase once more.
 It is especially bad during the rapids scene on side 2.
 Disc replication is actually above average.
 Most copies have some minor speckling, but when compared to other extended play titles pressed at the time, it is superior.

-Side 3 has 2nd greatest mastering flaw in DiscoVision's history.
-Second only to the Frenzy Side 5 disaster, Deliverance Side 3 is the only known Extended Play disc to be incorrectly encoded as CAV.
+Side 3 has the 2nd greatest mastering flaw in DiscoVision's history.
+Second only to the Frenzy Side 5 disaster, Deliverance Side 3 is in Extended Play but is incorrectly encoded as CAV.
 This results in a frame counter rather than a minute counter, and all LaserDisc players incorrectly report a CAV disc.
-Most players can actually play the disc, even the CAV Only Pioneer LD-V1000, but some, like the Pioneer CLD-1010, can not play it at all.
+Most players will actually play the disc, even the CAV Only Pioneer LD-V1000, but some (like the Pioneer CLD-1010) can not play it at all.
 Some players will even attempt special features normally attributed only to CAV discs including freeze frame and slow motion.
 However, it is very possible for the player to loose synchronization and playback will be aborted.

 Deliverance made its last DiscoVision catalog appearance in the May 1980 update.